 Look For Civil Rights Attorneys In Your Local Area

-Every state sets it own standards for licensing attorneys.
+Every state sets its own standards for licensing attorneys.
 An attorney that is only licensed to practice in California would not be a good choice to represent a person in New York.
 It doesn’t meant that they can’t represents someone in another jurisdiction.
 However, it does mean that they might not be as familiar with the local laws in a different jurisdiction.

 Representing victims of police brutality and misconduct is a very niche area of the law.
-I am a Chicago police brutality attorneys.
+I am a Chicago police brutality attorney.
 I mostly handle cases within the state of Illinois and the majority of my cases involve injustice committed by the Chicago Police Department.
 As a police brutality and civil rights attorney in Chicago, I am familiar with the Chicago police department, the local courts, and judges.
 I’ve handled hundreds of police misconduct and brutality cases in Chicago and that makes me more qualified to represent someone in a civil rights case in Chicago as opposed to a lawyer from Florida.
 Finding a lawyer in your area is important in your search for civil rights attorney.
 Local attorneys are always better to advise and represent you as opposed to someone who is unfamiliar with the jurisdiction your case will be filed in.

 You want someone who specializes in police misconduct and brutality cases.
 An attorney that handles medical malpractice cases might be a phenomenal attorney but it doesn’t mean that they know how to represent victims of police brutality and misconduct.
 Cities and police departments fight tooth and nail to prevent victims of police misconduct from getting justice and compensation.
 That’s why having an attorney that knows the ropes and how to fight on your behalf is vital.
 Ask any attorney that you consult about how many police misconduct and brutality cases they’ve handled in their career.